devcontainers/spec/docs/specs/supporting-tools.md

 ### Dev container CLI

-A dev container command line interface (CLI) that implements this specification is in development [here](https://github.com/devcontainers/cli).
+A dev container command line interface (CLI) that implements this specification.
+It is in development in the [devcontainers/cli](https://github.com/devcontainers/cli) repo.

 ### Remote - Containers CLI